 - Clinical Intervention: Facilitating individual and communal healing, including conflict mediation and postvention groups

-Campus Connect employs a multicultural framework and seeks to enhance understanding of and ability to respond to students from numerous intersecting identities.
+CMU Connect employs a multicultural framework and seeks to enhance understanding of and ability to respond to students from numerous intersecting identities.

 Campus Connect is a three-hour, interactive training program, which will include: